soundpress/RulesOfNYC/docs/c03/index.rst

       (i) A repairer who takes possession of a consumer's property must immediately give the consumer a receipt and a written estimate.
 The receipt must contain:

-         (A) the legal name and the address of the repairer, disclosed in accordance with § 5-01 "Legal Name"
+         (A) the legal name and the address of the repairer, disclosed in accordance with 6 RCNY § 5-01 "Legal Name"

          (B) the name and signature of the person who actually takes the item;